nrs-org/novelslop/content/vol_01/chap_14.typ

   Everyone was like waiting for this exact moment to get up and packing their stuff, which made the girls reacknowledge the presence of other girls in the club aside Hina.
 Aside from calling Hina over, they had been doing absolutely nothing except chatting and playing with their phones.
-Unlike Hina, they had not even changed their clothes to a sport uniform, which meaned they had no intentions of doing anything athletic.
+Furthermore, unlike Hina, they had not even changed their clothes to a sport uniform, which meaned they had no intentions of doing anything athletic.